ieeeuoft-asic/IC-Hackathon-FPGA-Template/README.md

 # IC Hacks (FPGA Track) Template Guide
 This template provies an easy to use Verilog/SystemVerilog simulation workflow, managed entirely through github actions.

+## Template Overview
+This repository serves as the official template for the **FPGA Track**.
+Participants should use this template to structure their Verilog/SystemVerilog projects and testbenches.

+When submitting your project, provide the link to your repository based on this template (see instructions below).
+This ensures that your simulation workflow, waveform generation, and GitHub Actions outputs work correctly.

 ### IMPORTANT NOTE
 Only modify the `/src` and the `/test` directories. **DO NOT** modify files in any other directory.
 Modifying other files **WILL** break the simulation workflow and may also lead to merge conflicts.